Got a question, problem or want some information?

 6) https://en.wikipedia.org/wiki/Larry_Page

-We welcome use of our data in other studies or articles.
+We welcome the use of our data in other studies or articles.
 Please reference Aaron Wallis Sales Recruitment and www.aaronwallis.co.uk as the author of the study.